chesapeakeripper/chesapeakeripper/README.md

     other fandoms please interact ^ ^

-    dni: anyone with hateful ideologies, ICE supporters, uhh if youre in my friends dni then youre in mine but overall just dont be weird
+    dni: anyone with hateful ideologies, ICE supporters, uhh if youre in my friends dni then youre in mine but overall just dont be weird and proship and stuff like that iwec

     dont copy my ponies or do (with credit) idec